-And what of the King's palace, the hen coop, Lexington Hall?
+12-337 12 21 Peacock 4-24-36 A4306 Talbot 53- -CHAPTER X---4 And what of the King's palace, the hen coop, Lexington Hall?
 It became greatly endeared to the younger women of the University even when, as it aged, its occupants had to use skill in avoiding water dripping from leaking roof and floors dotted with puddles.
-Women's organizations found quarters there; chapel services were held there for a time until the fear of some of the Faculty was allayed that the walk to Mandel Hall would overtax the women; dances, banquets, many activities, went on in both the Hall proper and the adjoining gymnasium, with its grassy court.
+Their organizations found quarters; chapel services were held there for a time until the fear of some of the Faculty was allayed that the walk to Mandel Hall would overtax the women; dances, banquets, many activities, went on in both the Hall proper and the adjoining gymnasium, with its grassy court.
 At first any men who were privileged to enter the building did so with becoming modesty.
 Even the instructors modified their air of male superiority.
 But the strain was too great.
 As the instructional scheme broke down, so did the plans for the building.
 One day we discovered that men students were using a room where they met Faculty wives in conference about costumes for a Blackfriars performance.
 The ladies sewed and fitted, and even laced young men into corsets.
 With perhaps a little black malice in our hearts we raised the question as to this use of the building, even though the room was situated near an entrance door not much used by women students.
 We were asked not to press the matter-it would not recur.
 This was, however, the beginning of the end.
 Typewriting offices, bakery, mess hall for Student Army Training Corps, the Maroon, gradually took possession of the main building; while the gymnasium, after a period of use by the Nursery School, became the headquarters for the Reserved Officers' Training Corps.
-Lexington Hall had outlived its usefulness for women, and few remember now its original function, though many women look upon it, even in its decrepit condition, with affection.
+Lexington Hall had outlived its usefulness for women, and few remember now its original function, though many women look upon it, even in its decrepit down again.

-So the King of France went up the hill and-down again.
+So the King of France went up the hill andcondition, with affection.